Hermetic Programming: Parameterizing Access to State

 Etymology of “Hermetic”

-The term hermetic has been used to describe a number of systems that isolate imperative code from its environment: most notably Google’s hermetic testing, hermetic servers, hermetic builds (Bazel), and hermetic languages (Wuffs and Starlark).
-These all isolate effects to specifically authorized state: a test mock, a build artifact, the function’s arguments.
+The term hermetic has been used to describe a number of systems that isolate imperative code from its environment23: most notably Google’s hermetic testing, hermetic servers, hermetic builds such as Bazel, and hermetic languages such as Wuffs and Starlark.24 These all isolate effects to specifically authorized state: a test mock, a build artifact, the function’s arguments.

-I’ve appropriated the term hermetic in this essay to mean isolation only with respect to access to state.
+I have appropriated the term hermetic in this essay to mean isolation only with respect to access to state.
 But there are levels of isolation beyond hermeticity.
-For example, Google’s Wuffs programs are also isolated in the ACID sense, and they cannot spawn threads, allocate memory, or panic.
+For example, Wuffs programs are also isolated in the ACID sense, and they cannot spawn threads, allocate memory, or panic.25

 Call-Boundedness

 A hermetic function might still spawn a goroutine or task that keeps interacting with state after the function has completed.
-It’s still hermetic as long as the thread only interacts with explicitly authorized state.
+It is still hermetic as long as the task interacts only with explicitly authorized state.

-A function that uses structured concurrency21 ensures all spawned threads complete before the function returns.
-We call such a function call-bound.
-Just as a pure function can use internal state that doesn’t survive the call, a call-bound function may use internal concurrency that doesn’t survive the call.
+A function that uses structured concurrency ensures that all spawned threads complete before the function returns.26 I call such a function call-bound.
+Just as a pure function can use internal state that does not survive the call, a call-bound function may use internal concurrency that does not survive the call.

-With call-bound hermetic functions, the function call is a boundary in both space and time: granting authority to specific resources for the duration of the call only.
+With call-bound hermetic functions, the function call is a boundary in both space and time: authority is granted to specific resources for the duration of the call only.

 Atomicity

-In a multithreaded environment with shared state, hermeticity doesn’t guarantee isolation in the ACID sense: preventing concurrent processes from interleaving reads and writes.
+In a multithreaded environment with shared state, hermeticity does not guarantee isolation in the ACID sense: preventing concurrent processes from interleaving reads and writes.

 Containment

-Hermeticity doesn’t guarantee that a function will complete successfully: it may loop infinitely, run out of memory, panic, etc.
+Hermeticity does not guarantee that a function will complete successfully: it may loop forever, run out of memory, panic, and so on.

-A function is contained if it is guaranteed to return control to the caller without crashing the host process, regardless of input—achievable through a language that prevents runtime panics (like Wuffs) or a runtime that sandboxes execution (like Erlang supervisors).
+A function is contained if it is guaranteed to return control to the caller without crashing the host process, regardless of input.
+This can be achieved through a language that prevents runtime panics, as Wuffs does, or through a runtime that sandboxes execution, as Erlang supervisors do.

 Full Isolation